adamConnerSax/knit-haskell/Readme.md

 If you use the cache, and you are running in a version-controlled directory, you probably want to add your cache directory, specified in the ```knit-hmtl``` call, to ".gitignore" or equivalent.

-Once data has been loaded from disk/produced once, it remains available in memory via its key.
+Once data has been loaded from disk/produced once, it remains available in memory (in serialized form) via its key.
 The cache handles multi-threading gracefully.
 The in-memory cache is stored in a TVar so only one thread may make requests at a time.
 If multiple threads request the same item, one not currently in-memory--a relatively common pattern if multiple analyses of the same data are run asynchronously--the first request will fetch or create the data and the rest will block until the first one